Turkish envoy calls US sanctions on Iran unwise, dangerous

 - Did you vote?
 Now anyone can know

+Turkey is an U.S. ally and one of eight major importers of Iranian oil spared temporarily from immediate penalties.

+Still, Turkey has to be frank with the U.S. about its opposition.
+The U.S. “unilateral” measure affects the world, including Turkey, one-third of whose gas imports come from Iran, he said, and urged Washington to find other reasonable solutions.
+“I think instead of sanctions, meaningful dialogue and engagement is much useful and this is our principle.”

-Cavusoglu also urged Saudi Arabia to fully cooperate in the investigation of the killing of journalist Jamal Khashoggi in Istanbul last month, demanding the country locate his missing body and hand over suspected collaborators.
+Cavusoglu also urged Saudi Arabia to fully cooperate in the investigation of the killing of journalist Jamal Khashoggi in the Saudi consulate in Istanbul last month, demanding the country locate his missing body and hand over suspected collaborators.

+Turkey is determined to get to the bottom of the case and Saudi Arabia hasn’t answered the key questions, he said.
+“We have to find out how it happened, who did it and who gave the instructions, and we also have to find the body of the journalist Khashoggi.”

+Turkish President Recep Tayyip Erdogan has said in a recent op-ed in The Washington Post that the order for the journalist killing came from the highest level of the Saudi government but not King Salman.